 ARTICLE IV.
 Officers and their duties

 Section 1.
-The officers of this Association shall be President, President-Elect, First Vice-President, Second Vice-President, Treasurer, and Executive Vice President, who shall perform the duties of their respective offices in accordance with the by-laws and usual customs and practices of this Association.
+The officers of this Association shall be President, President-Elect, First Vice-President, Second Vice-President, Treasurer, and CEO, who shall perform the duties of their respective offices in accordance with the by-laws and usual customs and practices of this Association.
 The officers shall be referred to as the Executive Committee of the association.
 Any officer of the Association shall either reside or practice in the State of Connecticut.

 Section 2.
 Elections shall be held annually for the position of Second Vice-President by ballot.
 Elections shall be held bi-annually for the position of Treasurer by ballot.
 Each candidate shall be both a licensed pharmacist in the State of Connecticut and an Active Member of the Connecticut Pharmaceutical Association in good standing shall have been a member for not less than (3) years, and have served on the Board of Directors or a standing committee for a period of at least (1) year.
 Once elected into office, the Second Vice-President shall advance to the position of First Vice-President, President-Elect and then President of the Association.
 The Treasurer shall be elected for terms of two (2) years as provided in the Bylaws and shall hold office until the installation of a successor.